Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/Modular Components/Modular.md

-# Modular Components

-These components are created from different "modules", for example: CPU, RAM, ROM, PGM, Ports, Timers, etc.
+These components are created from different "modules", for example: CPU, RAM, ROM, PGM, Ports, Timers, etc.<br>

 All these internal modules are defined in an xml file.
-There you describe the characteristics of the component and which modules to use and it's characteristics.
+There you describe the characteristics of the component and which modules to use and it's characteristics.<br>

 There are 3 types of Modular Components:

 - [[MCUs]]
 - [[MPUs]]
 - [[Scripted]]